cgwire/kitsu/docs/nft/README.md

 If you add an asset twice by mistake, you must go to the screen's middle part to select assets for this NFT Collection (2).
 From there, click on
 **-1**.
-When you finish this NFT Collection, go on with the other NFT Collections.
+When you finish this NFT Collection, continue with the other NFT Collections.
 Your selection is automatically saved.

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)